• Skip to main content

 Pork Belly

-This version of lechon kawali uses just salt and pepper for the seasoning.
-It's so basic and simple yet does wonders in bringing out the bacony flavor of the pork.
+This version of lechon kawali uses salt, whole black pepper, scallions, g, garlic, and one secret ingredient to make the pork tasty–chicken bouillon!
+It’s so basic and simple yet does wonders in bringing out the bacony flavor of the pork.

 For frying, salt the skin of the pork to make it crispy.
 I recommend using a coarse-grained type such as sea salt and kosher.
 Don't use iodized salt or table salt, please.